outdreamer/build-a-cure/docs/tasks/function_to_do.md

           - possible format sequences:
             - data set => points => variables => variable operations & structures (like set) => various possible prediction functions => integrated format (like average) of various possible prediction functions => prediction function
             - data set => points => various point-connecting functions (like average/regression) => integrated format (like average) of various point-connecting functions => prediction function

+      - another example with finding the solution to a function:
+        - problem 'convert x to y'
+          - list differences between x and y
+          - list ways to resolve those differences
+          - apply solution metric filter: 'is x == y?' or solution metric filter to test for progress (similarity to solution) 'is new x value nearer to y than previous x?'

+        - once youve mapped a problem to the math interface, you can query for available functions that resolve the differences between input/output, either all the differences at once, or resolving one subset of differences at a time when applied in the correct subset structure (like sequence, combination, or integration/aggregation structure)

+        - example: map a problem like 'generate a poem' to the math interface
+          - apply solution metric filters of a successful poem:
+          - or apply an error-prone algorithm and apply distortion function mapping error output to successful output

       - this format connection sequence can be derived by definitions of 'point' and 'line':
         - identify the intents to connect the problem & solution